 Note: This report is a part of the FlyCast Lite reporting program and is updated seasonally or in the event of substantial changes that alter fly fishing tactics.
 FlyCast Lite reports are intended to give anglers a high level overview on seasonal conditions and general fishing tactics.

 Fishing on the Fryingpan is great this time of year.
 With spring comes higher flows, mild temps and increased bug life.
-After several month's of sustained low flows, water levels have risen substantially and trout are spreading out.
-In times of dramatic increases in flow, expect to see water clarity decrease until it has had time to settle.
-While productivity will slow down initially with a bump in flow, trout will resume feeding at normal rates shortly after.
 Nymphing continues to be the most effective mode of fishing.
 However, we're seeing increased surface action and actively rising trout with consistent midge and BWO hatch activity.
 When nymphing, lead with bigger bugs like stonefly larva, leeches, caddis larva, worms or mysis shrimp.
 Pat's Rubber Legs, Barr's Tungstones, Mini Leeches, San Juan Worms and Mayer's Mysis are all great options right now.
 Trail any of the aforementioned lead flies with one or more smaller midge or baetis larva/pupa.
+Otherwise, small caddis pupa are great trailer flies as well.
 In times of higher flow, trout will spread out, but seek relief in the soft water along banks and in areas with structure.
 Depth is crucial.
 Focus on the deepest water columns in the early hours and as the day progresses, lighten the load and fish the mid to upper columns.
-Midges and BWOs are the most prevalent food source right now, but be on the lookout for the Mother's Day Caddis hatch.
+Midges and BWOs are the most prevalent food source right now, but be on the the Mother's Day Caddis hatch is picking up.
 If you see actively rising trout, rig up a dry or dry dropper and focus on the soft water where trout are looking up.

 The Fryingpan, often referred to as the “Pan”, originates east of Aspen in the Hunter Fryingpan Wilderness and flows northwest to Ruedi Reservoir.
 Below Reudi, which was dammed in the late 60’s, the river flows west another 14 miles before converging with the Roaring Fork in Basalt.
 This tailwater section was given Gold Medal status and is arguably the most heavily fished as it holds some of the state’s biggest trout.
 For the sake of this FlyCast report, the tailwater section below Ruedi will be the focus of this report.
 Here you’ll find a plethora of beefy browns and rainbows as well as some cutthroats and brookies.